Cypress Hill

-Cypress Hill is an American hip hop group from South Gate, California.
-They have sold over 20 million albums worldwide, and they have obtained multi-platinum and platinum certifications.
+Cypress Hill is an American hip hop group formed in South Gate, California in 1988.
+One of the first Latin American groups to gain mainstream recognition in hip hop, they have sold over 20 million albums worldwide, and have obtained multi-platinum and platinum certifications.
 The group has been critically acclaimed for their first five albums.
-They are considered to be among the main progenitors of West Coast and 1990s hip hop.
+They are considered to be among the main progenitors of West Coast hip hop and 1990s hip hop.
 All of the group members advocate for medical and recreational use of cannabis in the United States.
 In 2019, Cypress Hill became the first hip hop group to have a star on the Hollywood Walk of Fame.

 History

 Formation (1988)

 Senen Reyes (also known as Sen Dog) and Ulpiano Sergio Reyes (also known as Mellow Man Ace) are brothers born in Pinar del Río, Cuba.
 In 1971, their family immigrated to the United States and initially lived in South Gate, California.
 In 1988, the two brothers teamed up with New York City native Lawrence Muggerud (also known as DJ Muggs, previously in a rap group named 7A3) and Louis Freese (also known as B-Real) to form a hip-hop group named DVX (Devastating Vocal Excellence).
 The band soon lost Mellow Man Ace to a solo career, and changed their name to Cypress Hill, after a street in South Gate.